-Described by the European Legal 500 as "a master at conducting tricky cross-border negotiations" and being “exceptionally smart and having an encyclopedic knowledge of the law”, Clifford advises on all aspects of local and multinational mergers and acquisitions, joint ventures, venture capital and seed capital financings, IPOs, syndicated and non-syndicated bank financings and securities laws.
+Described by the European Legal 500 as being “exceptionally smart and having an encyclopaedic knowledge of the law”, Clifford advises on all aspects of local and multinational mergers and acquisitions, leverage buy-outs, joint ventures, venture capital and seed capital financings, IPOs, syndicated and non-syndicated bank financings and securities laws.
 In addition to advising on individual transactions, he provides legal counsel on all matters relating to the operation, management and development of his clients’ business and trading activities in Israel.

-Clifford’s corporate and transactional practice covers an extensive array of business sectors including life sciences, satellite communication, telecom and mobile telephony, hi-tech, medical devices, chemicals, energy, food and beverage, cars, electrical goods and insurance.
+Clifford’s corporate and transactional practice covers an extensive array of business sectors including: life sciences, satellite communication, telecom and mobile telephony, hi-tech, medical devices, autonomous automotive technology, chemicals, energy, food and beverage, electrical goods and insurance.
 He also represents founders, early stage companies, mature technology companies, angels, investors and venture capital funds on corporate structuring, licensing, investment round financing, founder agreements and exits.

-In his finance practice, Clifford advises Israeli and international lenders, borrowers, ECAs and investors on all aspects of financing, including syndicated and non-syndicated loans, equipment financing, refinancing, acquisition and leverage buy out financings, asset and project finance.
+In his finance practice, Clifford advises Israeli and international borrowers, lenders, ECAs and investors on all aspects of financing, including syndicated and non-syndicated loans, acquisition and leveraged buyout financings, export credit financings, equipment financings, refinancings, asset and project finance.

-Clifford has been recognized as one of Israel’s leading lawyers by many industry publications, including Chambers Global, European Legal 500, European Legal Experts and IFLR 1000 in the fields of mergers and acquisitions, banking and finance, venture capital and life sciences.
+Clifford has been recognised as one of Israel’s leading lawyers by many industry publications, including – Chambers Global, The Legal 500, Who’s Who Legal, and IFLR 1000 – in the fields of banking and finance, mergers and acquisitions, corporate governance, venture capital and life sciences.

-- A regular contributor to The World Bank Annual Survey and to The World Bank’s Corporate Governance Project
+- Regular contributor to The World Bank Annual Survey and The World Bank’s Corporate Governance Project.